junyiwo/Zeus/README.md

 2. Download Microsoft Visual Studio.

-The major code is included in the folder "zeus".
+The primary code is included in the folder "zeus".
 They are mainly for video capture, stitching, and encoding.
-After buiding the project,
+After building the project,

 >> First, open the command prompt